acalcutt/terrain_merged/README.md

 2.)
 Use 'rio merge' and json files like the examples in the 'merge' folder to combine and layer the datasets into one file like shown at https://github.com/acalcutt/terrain_merged/tree/main/merge#example-usage

-2.) ***optional*** If you have different level merged files (like in my example) and want to create a sparse tileset, use the tool merge/combine.py like shown at https://github.com/acalcutt/terrain_merged/tree/main/merge#create-sparse-tiles-from-merged-datasets
+2.) ***optional*** If you have different level merged files (like in my example) and want to create a sparse tileset, use the tools/combine.py script like shown at https://github.com/acalcutt/terrain_merged/tree/main/merge#create-sparse-tiles-from-merged-datasets